AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Constructor Yard.md

 The other nomai writing says that the power source of the OPC had a defect and shouldn't be used to launch the probe.

-Since the probe was launched, someone on the **Ash Twin Project** actually sent the command to launch the probe despite the warnings.
+Since the probe was launched, someone on the [[Ash Twin Project]] actually sent the command to launch the probe despite the warnings.
+Maybe it was activated because the Ash Twin Project activates when the project fails for some reason.